crslade/crslade.github.io/_posts/2009-08-10-enticing-computer-science-majors.md

 author: Christopher Slade
 description: What enticed you to become what you are today?
 For me, Computer Science enticed me by giving me the following
 tags:
-- Graphics
+- graphics
-- Teaching
+- teaching
-- Beginning Programming
+- beginning programming
 blogger_id: tag:blogger.com,1999:blog-2721499664417059501.post-5658135307756904641
 blogger_orig_url: https://www.christopherslade.com/2009/08/enticing-computer-science-majors.html
 redirect_from: /2009/08/enticing-computer-science-majors.html